 Based on our record, Twiki seems to be more popular.
 It has been mentiond 3 times since March 2021.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

-Open source wiki we have used forever with great success: https://twiki.org/ https://twiki.org/cgi-bin/view/TWiki/WhatIsTWiki. - Source: Hacker News / 22 days ago
+Open source wiki we have used forever with great success: https://twiki.org/ https://twiki.org/cgi-bin/view/TWiki/WhatIsTWiki. - Source: Hacker News / 5 months ago

 I've been in the IT racket for over 30 years, so maybe I have an unfair advantage in terms of candidates.
 I helped rewrite FIS (RSTS) as XENTIS (VMS) for Park Software in the early 1980s and worked on it for over a decade.
 It lasted as long as VMS did.
 This was the prototypical "report writer" / wizard.
 I wrote a logistics system for a nonprofit on donated VAX hardware.
-That lasted a decade before Y2K doomed their... - Source: Hacker News / about 2 years ago
+That lasted a decade before Y2K doomed their... - Source: Hacker News / over 2 years ago

 Depends on what Wiki you end up using.
 DokuWiki has plugins for that sort of thing, MoinMoin, TWiki, Tiki has built in those functions as far as I know.
 Source: over 3 years ago